FAQs

 -

-- If tenant does not respond:- File Motion for Clerk's Default and Final Judgment for Possession
+- File Motion for Clerk's Default and Final Judgment for Possession

 - Then file Writ of Possession